Smaply's hottest features

 If you want to present your personas to your team or your client, a PowerPoint export might now be a great way to do so.
 Export the persona template and then customize the presentation with your preferred colors and layout.

 With the Smaply integration to the Noun Project we made it possible for users to add a great variety of icons and pictograms to their journey map storyboard.

 And what's next?

-Check out what else is in the making.
+Check out what else is in the making on the Smaply roadmap.